pagel/fats/README.md

-McCormick Faculty Advancement Tracking System
+This is the McCormick Faculty Advancement Tracking System code repository.

 Please visit the project page at http://pagel.github.com/fats.